google/Chrome.Docs/m47/InputDeviceCapabilities_Constructor.md

 ### Returns

-An instance of of the [InputDeviceCapabilities](InputDeviceCapabilities.md) interface.
+An instance of the [InputDeviceCapabilities](InputDeviceCapabilities.md) interface.

 ### Parameters